 Frequently Asked Questions

 Since the K12 system and postsecondary institutions are governed by two separate disability laws, a student’s IEP/504 plan does not automatically transfer over to the college setting.
 As such, it is the student’s responsibility to seek out accommodations at Wallace Community College as soon as possible.
-Students may initiate this process by completing the application for disability support services, then submitting to the appropriate DSS Compliance Coordinator.
+Students may initiate this process by completing the application for disability support services, then submitting to the appropriate DSS Compliance Coordinator, along with supporting documentation.
+Please click here for more information on the application process and documentation guidelines.

 The Americans with Disabilities Act (ADA) prohibits postsecondary institutions from implementing accommodations that are personal in nature, such as personal tutors or mobility assistants.
 Furthermore, the ADA does not allow for accommodations that will fundamentally alter the nature of the course, program, or test.
 Examples of such accommodations include the provision of a study guide/test outline, reducing the number of multiple choice options on an exam, or providing a word bank for fill in the blank questions.